top of page

 From the bottom of my heart, thank you for believing in this and for accompanying me toward this collective goal.

-Many of the feedbacks received mentioned how meaningful the cause is.
+Many of the feedback received mentioned how meaningful the cause is.
 I hope that these past three months have helped raise awareness of and recognition for wounded military personnel, sparked interest to learn more, and encouraged everyone to continue their support.
 I invite you to reach out to regiments near you; many have associations supporting their wounded.

 Update July 20, 2025: injured.